PascalGameDevelopment/SDL2-for-Pascal/docs/README.md

 See issue #22.

-Delete this file if the first example program has been added.
+Delete this file if the first doc has been added.